How We Actually Use AI on Real Customer Work

 - Engineer asks a question.

-- AI queries the restored sandbox (or reads source code, or parses logs) and returns structured data.
+- AI queries the restored sandbox (or reads source code, or parses logs) and returns clear data.

-- Engineer interprets, forms the next hypothesis, asks again.
+- Engineer interprets the result, forms the next hypothesis, asks again.

-Each iteration used to cost minutes of context switching.
-Export, munge, pivot, paste back into the IDE, think, repeat.
+Each iteration used to cost minutes of context switching: export, build a pivot table, find the outliers, paste back into the editor, think, repeat.
 Now each iteration is a typed sentence.
 Twenty iterations in a session instead of five.
 You get to the bottom of problems you would previously have abandoned as unfixable.

 What This Changes About the Work We Take On